 Finally, the most significant reduction is the sale off of Retail Finance Operation for $35 million to Deutsche Financial Services.
 This was the Keyboard Acceptance Corporation (KAC) and its leasing finance subsidiary, Signature Leasing Company (SLC), created in 1997.
 These financial operations provided point-of-sale consumer financing through keyboard dealers located throughout the US.
 The deal was completed in March 2000.
 The Company netted $32.5 million before tax.

 Baldwin has been considered a leader in the domestic keyboard market.
 The musical products are sold through domestic wholesale dealers (82%), Company owned retailer (14%), and international dealer network (4%).
-The Company current has three brand names under the acoustic piano.
+The Company currently has three brand names under the acoustic piano.
 They are consists of Baldwin®, Chickering ™, and Wurlitzer®.
-These three brands has accounted for nearly 50% of the domestic new piano sale in the last four decades.
+These three brands have accounted for nearly 50% of the domestic new piano sale in the last four decades.
 The premier product is the Baldwin® concert grand piano.

 The Company also owns 5 different models of digital keyboards under the name Pianovelle ™.
-GeneralMusic in Italy produces these products with specification from Baldwin.
+GeneralMusic in Italy produces these products with specifications from Baldwin.
 The Company also developed a digital player system for the acoustic pianos under the name Baldwin ConcertMaster™ in 1997.
 This system uses multi-media storage of music and recording capabilities for the acoustic piano.
 This system can be installed in the factory or in the field only to the Company brand name pianos.
 And finally, the Company also introduced the ConcertMaster CD system that can be installed on any brand of piano in 2000.

 This division, began in 1984, provides a full-service contract electronic and electromechanical products to original equipment manufacturers.
 The application includes heating and air conditioning systems, venting machines, mail handling systems, exercise equipments, commercial and industrial power control, and semiconductor fabrication equipment.
 This division has several preferred supplier status since 1996.
 However, this industry remained fairly fragmented with a few larger players and predominately small manufacturers.
 Baldwin does not have a significant market share.
 But in terms of sales, the Company believes that it ranked top 65 out of 1000.
 This division has also developed a strong reputation among its customers base on its quality and flexibility in meeting demands.